Milton Whiting

 Milton Stanley Whiting OAM (11 March 1922 – 5 July 2010) was an Australian politician.

 He was born in Merbein to horticulturist Stanley Joshua Whiting and Isobel Maude Venville.
 He attended Mildura High School and worked on his father's property from 1937 to 1941, when he enlisted in the Royal Australian Air Force.
 He was a wireless operator and air gunner before being captured, spending 1942 to 1945 as a prisoner of war in Germany.
 On his return he was part of the soldier settlement scheme and became a farmer of citrus and dried fruit at Robinvale in 1947.
-On 22 May, 1948 he married Veda Rose Spiller, with whom he had four children.
+On 22 May 1948 he married Veda Rose Spiller, with whom he had three daughters and one son.
 In 1950, he was the founding secretary of the Robinvale branch of the Country Party.

-He was elected to the Victorian Legislative Assembly in 1962 as the member for Mildura, serving as a backbencher until his retirement in 1988.
+Whiting was elected to the Victorian Legislative Assembly in 1962 as the member for Mildura, serving until 1988 and serving as deputy Victorian Nationals leader to Peter Ross-Edwards from 1970 to 1982.